jdede/inet-showcases/_docs/wireless/dynamic/index.md

 Note that these elements don't have `t` attributes, thus they have to be placed under an `<at>` element.

-TODO: the newly created nodes can be configured from the ini file. the configuration will take effect when the node is created.
+The parameters of the dynamically created modules can be set from the ini file, just as with other modules.
+The configuration of the dynamically created modules will take effect when they are spawn.

 TODO: Ipv4NetworkConfigurator cant be used